 Press the AUTO button to place the entire system in the automatic mode.
 After a five second display of the current settings, only the word AUTO and the outside temperature will be shown on the digital display.
 The system will operate to achieve your comfort set temperature as quickly as possible.
 If you have set the driver temperature at 60°F (16°C) or 90°F (32°C), the system will not operate automatically until a different temperature is selected.
-The AUTO control system works best with the windows up and the removable roof installed.
+The AUTO control system works best with the windows up and the removable roof installed or the convertible top up.